 And a general rule of thumb, unless your target market has specific language needs (like being under 5, or super clever university boffins) marketing copywriting should be aimed at a high school education level – Year 9 or 10.

-Remember: the higher the grade, the harder it is for a wider audience to understand your copy.
+Remember: the higher the grade needed to read your copywriting, the harder it is for a wider audience to understand.
 And lowering the grade doesn’t mean talking down to your audience.
 Just taking the hot air out of your copywriting.

 How can you improve the readability of your copywriting?